Famous blue logos: Companies with blue logos

 Oreo Logo

-Oreo is prominent among the iconic brands that use the mesmerizing blue color in their logos.
+Oreo is prominent among the iconic brands that use the mesmerizing blue in their logos.
 Recognized globally, the blue background of Oreo’s emblematic design is a testament to the brand’s commitment to pushing boundaries and embracing fresh ideas.

 This vibrant blue is associated with innovation and artistic expression and creates a striking visual contrast.
 Against this dynamic hue, a white wordmark stands out clearly, evoking the signature creamy center of the beloved cookie.

-The interplay of blue and white in the Oreo logo captures the essence of the cookie in the best possible way: the rich, dark exterior of the cookie harmonizes with the smooth, white filling.
+The interplay of blue and white in the Oreo logo captures the essence of the cookie in the best possible way: the rich, dark exterior harmonizes with the smooth, white filling.
 This thoughtful use of color and design reinforces the brand’s distinctiveness by intertwining the tactile and visual pleasures that Oreo provides.
 The color composition reflects the brand’s ethos, making Oreo not just a cookie but an emblem of taste and innovation.

 PayPal